Medical Devices Standards and Quality

 1 Overall quality As members of the medical device community, we pursue quality over quantity, which conflicts with the reality that drives the consumer industry, whose mantra is usually “faster, better, cheaper”.
 Our clients don’t ask us to use inferior materials or shortcut the design process to save money.
 They recognize that end-users depend on medical devices to exceed expectations, and not by narrow margins, especially for Class II and Class III devices.

 2 High product standards Most of the products we design are controlled by the FDA and must pass special labeling requirements, performance standards, and post market monitoring.
-Consumer device manufacturers cut costs by setting their standards just high enough not suffer too many returns or recalls.
+Consumer device manufacturers cut costs by setting their standards just high enough not to suffer too many returns or recalls.
 Legally they have minimum guideline standards, but other than UL (U.S.) and CE (in Europe), third party oversight is limited.

 3 Robust products Medical products tend to stay on the market longer and are not necessarily replaced by new versions every 6 months to a year.
 It is another convincing reason that “just good enough” does not suit us or our customers.
 The extended life cycle prompts us to do a thorough job and produce devices that are built to last.
 Also, since we probably won’t revisit redesigns of the same product for many years, our employees are constantly motivated by the challenges of other new devices.
 The side effect is an ever changing environment, which ensures that our people continue to maintain interest in their work.